MIC-DKFZ/nnDetection/README.md

 # /experiments/consolidate.py - main()
 ```

+For the final test set predictions simply select the best model according to the validation scores and run the prediction command below.
 Data which is located in `raw_splitted/imagesTs` will be automatically preprocessed and predicted by running the following command:
 ```bash
 nndet_predict [task] [model] [--fold] [--num_models] [--num_tta] [--no_preprocess]